Nerwyn/service-call-tile-feature/README.md

 After adding a selector to your custom features row, you will see nothing!
 This is because you need to define the options to be listed out in the selector manually.
 Each of these options is actually a custom button feature.

 This feature works best with Home Assistant `select/input_select` entities.
-By setting the feature entity to one of these domains and leaving autofill entity enabled, any options you add will automatically have the ordered option from the select entity in both the `option` and service call data filled in along with the `select_option` service call information.
-While the option fields and service call information will autofill, you still have to click the add option button and give them appearance information so that they will render and be distinguishable (you'll know that you've added all possible options when the last option you add has the text `Option` instead of a different value).
+By setting the feature entity to one of these domains and leaving autofill entity enabled, any options you add will automatically have the ordered option from the select entity in both the `option` and action data filled in along with the `select_option` action information.
+While the option fields and action information will autofill, you still have to click the add option button and give them appearance information so that they will render and be distinguishable (you'll know that you've added all possible options when the last option you add has the text `Option` instead of a different value).

 Since each selector option is a custom feature button, you can override it's default behavior by changing it's tap action.
 Doing so will also break the default current option highlighting logic, but you can use the `Option` field within an option alongside to restore this. `Option` will be the value to compare against the feature's value, whether that is it's entity's state or one of it's attributes.
 If they match and are not undefined, then the the option will be highlighted.
 The option highlight color defaults to the parent card color (usually the tile card color), but can be changed by setting the CSS attribute `--color` to a different value, either for the entire feature or an individual option.